MarcinOrlowski/StackUnderflow/README.md

 ### Changelog
  - v0.5 ()
-  - Star, blacklisted icons are now also shown on question index
+  - Augmented question index with star, blacklisted icons (if set)
+  - Augmented users' profile page

  - v0.4 (2015-08-14)
   - Script was not working when user was not signed in to SO